 Check Out the Quirky Coffee Shops and Art Galleries in Koukaki

 It is not just the ancient sites and touristic attractions that make Athens special.
-Part of the city’s charm is the various neighbourhoods, each with their own distinct personalities.
+Part of the city’s charm is the various neighbourhoods, each with its own distinct personality.

 Koukaki is a particularly charming part of the Greek capital.
 It sits in the shadow of the Acropolis, adjacent to the popular tourist district of Makrygianni.